Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Establishes within the Department of Land and Natural Resources a permitting system for the use of unmanned aerial vehicles in the taking of aquatic life.
-Repeals existing prohibition on UAS use in taking aquatic life and replaces with regulated permit program.
-Provides implementation timeline.
+Would establish a permitting system within the Department of Land and Natural Resources for use of unmanned aerial vehicles in taking aquatic life.
+Repeals current prohibition on use of UAVs for taking aquatic life and provides implementation timeline for new permit system.

 Last action: December 8, 2025